dwightjack/vue-types/packages/docs/guide/validators.md

 </CodeExample>

-The function name will appear in validation warning messages.
+The function name appears in validation warning messages.

 You can provide a custom validation error message as the second argument: